mjspriggs/overview/glossary/glossary.md

 ### blind data
 {: #x7881128}

 A set of documents annotated with the ground truth, such as question and answer pairs, semantic annotation, and passage judgment.
 Blind data is never released or seen by developers and is used to test the system periodically to evaluate performance on unseen data.
-See also [testing data](#x7736833), [training data](#x2860199).
+See also [training data](#x2860199), [testing data](#x7736833).

 ### block
 {: #x2000384}